Easter holidays at Hardwick

 Keep your eyes peeled

 Spring flowers will be bursting their buds in the gardens, whilst birds will be busy protecting their nests and newly hatched chicks.
-During the holidays including the Easter weekend, the spring garden trail is a great way for young ones spot new signs of life.
+During the holidays including the Easter weekend, the spring spotter sheet is a great way for young ones to seek out new signs of life.
 There’ll be chances to see what the gardeners and rangers are busy doing at this time of year, and join in with them to plant seeds, find bugs and make little bug hotels.

 And there's still more to do outside...